hecerinc/Notes-On/finanzas/chap11.md

 #### Selecting a broker

 If you decide to start investing, it's important to select someone _who understands your investment objectives and who can effectively help you pursue them_.
 A good place to start is to ask friends, relatives, or business associates to recommend a broker.
-A good broker is someone who's more interested in **your investments than in his or her own comissions**.
+A good broker is someone who's more interested in **your investments than in his or her own commissions**.

 ![Robo advisors](img/fpt_robo_advisors.png)